guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 ## 4. Conclusion

-We propose Auto Self-Correct ChatGPT to solve the problem that allow human to teach ChatGPT to refresh/expand ChatGPT's knowledge.
+We propose Auto Self-Correct ChatGPT to solve the problem that allow human to teach ChatGPT/policy-model to refresh/expand ChatGPT's knowledge.
-The core idea of our method is: Editing the ChatGPT's knowledge equals to editing the related data in the whole train-dataset of ChatGPT's policy model.
+The core idea of our method is: Editing the policy model's knowledge equals to editing the related data in the whole train-dataset of policy model.

 ## References